bathai420/interview_data_quality/DataGovernance/README.md

    1) Compliance is a process to define and follow rules, regulations, and standards relevant to their business processes.
    2) Examples:
       1) In health care HIPAA compliance was created to safeguard the data and privacy of their patient personal medical information.
-      2) ,  includes legal, ethical and professional standards that health care organizations and providers, including clinical research organizations (CROs), must follow in order to assure the safety and privacy of patients.

 [HOME](https://github.com/bathai420/interview_data_quality/tree/main),